 Most colleges in the UK set minimum entry requirements for each course of study; subject prerequisites along with minimum requirements on grade or marks are usually clearly stated.

-These specific requirements vary by college and course so you need to check each course requirement carefully.
+These specific requirements vary by college and course so check each course requirement carefully.

 3) Studying in the US after grade 12: